JSFoundation/js.foundation/README.md

 The page title is an `h1` heading.
 Don't include it in the content, but only set the page title in the [front matter](https://jekyllrb.com/docs/frontmatter/).

 Each `h2` (`##`) heading on a page starts a new section.
 The text before the first `h2` heading is treated as intro text and added to the article header together with the page title.
+To use a different split tag, add `split: "[tag name]"` to the front matter of the page.

 ### Links & Images